AgnieszkaRaczynska/three-cubes/README.md

 # three-cubes

-3D geometry and spinning cubes animation created using Three JS library and animation of cube (enlarging the meshes) using Spring.
+3D geometry and spinning cubes animation created using React and Three JS library plus animation of cube (enlarging the meshes) using Spring.

 ## Live